 Lewis-Clark State College follows a grievance procedure for students who believe they have not been appropriately provided accommodations.

-5. Prior to the hearing, the Vice President for Student Affairs reserves the right to consult with any and all other involved faculty, students and/or staff members in order to gather additional, pertinent information regarding the student concerns, prior to rendering his or her final decision.
+- The Vice President for Student Affairs reserves the right to consult with any and all other involved faculty, students and/or staff members in order to gather additional, pertinent information regarding the student concerns, prior to rendering his or her final decision.

-8. Students can also make complaints to the regional Department of Justice Office (DOJ) in Seattle.
+- Students can also make complaints to the regional Department of Justice Office (DOJ) in Seattle.